 Each applicant must describe a project that will deploy AmeriCorps members effectively to solve a significant community problem.
-AmeriCorps urges applicants to submit high quality applications that carefully follow the guidance in this Notice and in the Application Instructions found here.
+AmeriCorps urges applicants to submit high quality applications that carefully follow the guidance in this Notice and in the Application Instructions.
 The quality of an application will be an important factor in determining whether an organization will receive funding.

 Applications should include a well-designed plan with clear and compelling justifications for receiving the requested funds.
 Reviewers will assess the quality of applications by using the selection criteria described below and will rate them accordingly.
-They will also consider the weights assigned to each criterion.

 Categories/Subcategories Percentage

 Executive Summary 0

 Program Design 50

-Theory of Change and Logic Model 24
+Community and Logic Model 24

 Evidence Tier 12

 Evidence Quality 8

 Notice Priority 0

 Member Experience 6

-Organizational Capability 25
+Organizational Capability

-Organizational Background and Staffing 13
+Organizational Background and Staffing 15

-Compliance and Accountability 8

-Member Supervision 4
+Member Supervision 6

+Commitment to Diversity, Equity, Inclusion, and Accessibility 4

 Cost-Effectiveness and Budget Adequacy 25

+Member Recruitment 7

+Member Retention 8

+Data Collection 7

+Budget Alignment to Program Design 3

 E.1.a.
-Executive Summary (Required - 0 percent):
+Executive Summary (0 percent):

 Please fill in the blanks of these sentences to complete the Executive Summary.
-Do not deviate from the template below.
+Do not deviate from this template:

-The [Name of the organization] will have [Number of] AmeriCorps members who will [service activities the members will be doing] in [the locations the AmeriCorps members will serve].
+"The [Name of the organization] will have [Number of] AmeriCorps members who will [service activities the members will be doing] in [the locations the AmeriCorps members will serve].
 At the end of the first program year, the AmeriCorps members will be responsible for [anticipated outcome of project].
-In addition, the AmeriCorps members will leverage [number of leveraged volunteers, if applicable] who will be engaged in [what the leveraged volunteers will be doing.]
+In addition, the AmeriCorps members will leverage [number of leveraged volunteers, if applicable] who will be engaged in [what the leveraged volunteers will be doing].

-The AmeriCorps investment will be matched with \$[amount of projected match], \$[amount of local, state, and Federal Funds] in public funding and \$[amount of non-governmental funds] in private funding.
+The AmeriCorps investment will be matched with \$[amount of projected match], \$[amount of local, state, and Federal Funds] in public funding and \$[amount of non-governmental funds] in private funding."

-Fixed-Amount grant applicants (EAP, Full-Cost Fixed, No Cost Slots) should list their Other Revenue (see Mandatory Supplemental Information found here) because they are not required to provide a specific amount of match, but still raise significant additional resources to operate the program.
+Fixed-Amount grant applicants (EAP, Full-Cost Fixed, No Cost Slots) should list their Other Revenue (use the Mandatory Supplemental Information) in the Executive Summary because they are not required to provide a specific amount of match, but still raise significant additional resources to operate the program.